Spectral gap in random bipartite biregular graphs and applications: Application: Low density parity check or expander codes

 \section{Application: Low density parity check or expander codes}

 Another useful application of random graphs is as expanders, loosely defined as graphs where the neighborhood of a small set of nodes is large.
-Expander codes, also called low density parity check (LDPC) codes, were first introduced by Gallager in his PhD thesis (\citet{gallager1962}).
+Expander codes, also called low density parity check (LDPC) codes, were first introduced by Gallager in his PhD thesis (\citet*{gallager1962}).
 These are a family of linear error correcting codes whose parity-check matrix is encoded in an expander graph.
+A linear code is a set $\mathcal{C} \subset \Sigma^L$, where a length $L$ codeword $x \in \mathcal{C}$ if and only if $H x = 0$.
+The alphabet $\Sigma$ is typically a finite field and $H \in \Sigma^{P \times L}$ is the parity check matrix.
+In the simplest case, $\Sigma = \mathbb{F}_2$ and each row of $H$ can be interpreted as a parity constraint on codewords.
 The performance of such codes depends on how good an expander that graph is, which in turn can be shown to depend on the separation of eigenvalues.
-For a good introduction and overview of the subject, see the book Modern Coding Theory by \citet{richardson2008}.
+For a good introduction and overview of the subject, see \citet*{richardson2008}.

-Following \citet{tanner1981}, we construct a code $\mathcal{C}$ from a $(d_1,d_2)$-regular bipartite graph $G$ on $n + m$ vertices and two smaller linear codes $\mathcal{C}_1$ and $\mathcal{C}_2$ of length $d_1$ and $d_2$, respectively.
+Following \citet*{tanner1981}, we construct a code $\mathcal{C}$ from a $(d_1,d_2)$-regular bipartite graph $G$ on $n + m$ vertices and two smaller linear codes $\mathcal{C}_1$ and $\mathcal{C}_2$ of length $d_1$ and $d_2$, respectively.
 We write $\mathcal{C}_1 = [d_1, k_1, \delta_1]$ and $\mathcal{C}_2 = [d_2, k_2, \delta_2]$ with the usual convention of length, dimension, and minimum distance.
 We assume the codes are all binary, using the finite field $\mathbb{F}_2$ the codeword is $x \in \mathcal{C} \subset \mathbb{F}_2^{|E|}$ where $|E| = n d_1 = m d_2$.
 That is, we associate a bit to each edge in the graph bipartite graph $G$.
 Let $( e_i(v) )_{i=1}^{d_v}$ represent the set of edges incident to a vertex $v$ in some arbitrary, fixed order.
 Then the vector $x \in \mathcal{C}$ if and only if the vectors $( x_{e_1(u)}, x_{e_2(u)}, \ldots, x_{e_{d_1}(u)} )^T \in \mathcal{C}_1$ for all $u \in V_1$ and $( x_{e_1(v)}, x_{e_2(v)}, \ldots, x_{e_{d_2}(v)} )^T \in \mathcal{C}_2$ for all $v \in V_2$.
 The final code $\mathcal{C}$ is also linear.
-With this construction, the code $\mathcal{C}$ has rate at least $k_1 / d_1 + k_2/d_2 - 1$ (\citet{tanner1981}).
+With this construction, the code $\mathcal{C}$ has rate at least $k_1 / d_1 + k_2/d_2 - 1$ (\citet*{tanner1981}).

-Furthermore, \citet{janwa2003} proved the following bound on the minimum distance of the resulting code: \begin{theorem} Suppose $\delta_1 \geq \delta_2 > \eta/2$.
+Furthermore, \citet*{janwa2003} proved the following bound on the minimum distance of the resulting code: \begin{theorem} Suppose $\delta_1 \geq \delta_2 > \eta/2$, where $\eta$ is the second largest eigenvalue of the adjacency matrix of $G$.
 Then the code $\mathcal{C}$ has minimum distance